gojoychain/slate/source/index.html.md

 }
 ```

-This endpoint withdraws tokens from the admin account and deducts the `value` from the `from` address. `Reseller` accounts cannot withdraw.
+This endpoint withdraws tokens from the admin account and deducts the `value` from the `from` address. `Business` wallets cannot withdraw.

 ### HTTP Request